Aurora Hunt Aurora Hunt

 STOP DRIVING BLIND

 Do not just "drive north."
 North often means moving deeper into changing atmospheric pressure systems.
-Always check a high-definition localized cloud radar before committing to a route.
+Always check localized cloud layers before committing to a route.

 You can do that manually with several tools, or with an all-in-one tracker such as Aurora Hunt.
-The key idea is the workflow itself: find the overlap between active geomagnetic conditions and an actual clear-sky hole you can realistically reach.
+The key idea is the workflow itself: find the overlap between active geomagnetic conditions and an actual clear-sky corridor you can reach safely.

 How to Read the Radar Tonight: